Food on Fridays: Festival Spillage

 Here at the Food on Fridays carnival, any post remotely related to food is welcome—it doesn’t have to be a recipe.
-If you just want to post photos of food stains that haven’t come out of your clothes, that’ll do just fine.

 Food on Fridays Participants